lotka7/self-service-checkout/README.md

 ## Description

 Selfe service checker API with NestJs.
+The application simulates a self-checkout machine in a supermarket, which can be restocked, and calculates which bills and coins should it give back as change when used.

+## Documentation
+TODO - finish
+127.0.0.1:4000/swagger

 ## Installation